Andy McCarthy and The Plot to Destroy A Presidency

 And I mentioned a little bit of this on TV last night, but it was an ongoing shooting situation.

-My gut was telling me, and even the first question I remember asking Rick Leventhal, and it was a follow-up to what we'd been doing on the on the final hour of this show yesterday.
+My gut was telling me, and even the first question I remember asking Rick Leventhal, and it was a follow-up to what we'd been doing on the final hour of this show yesterday.

 And I went to Rick Leventhal and said, Rick, is there anyone else in that building?